tcorral/Hydra_Extensions/README.md

 # Hydra.js extensions.
-This repo must store all the extensions for Hydra.js.
+This repo stores all the extensions for Hydra.js.
 # Estructure for a extension to be stored.
 * [Folder] Name_Extension
 ** [Folder] AMD